Malo10LeGoff/PlanLife/README.md

 ### TODO
 - Implement the UI for user registration :  password should be at least 6 chars long, put this kind of condition on the UI
-- Implement test + CI/CD.
-Test on the web app
 - Pre-commit installation.
 We use Husky for this, but it doesn't seem to work well
 - Create class for a task : OOP implementation ?
+- Refactorization
+- Create a privacy policy for the app

 Manual Steps :
 - Test your app on different smartphones with Firebase Test Lab.
 Can this be integrated to the CI platform ?
 Yesy but it might be better to keep this step manual.
 To do that, run expo build:android after being connected to the Expo website, it will connect you to the Expo server that is going to build your APK/IPA (it can take a bit of time).
 Then you just have to put it in TestLab normally.
 The free version is limited to 5 daily test executions.
 I try to choose the most widely used phones with the largest ranges of APIs